AfSA’s leadership team comprises pioneers in space science and policy, dedicated to advancing Africa’s role in global space exploration.

 Namibia

 Dr Mundia served as the Director of Research and Innovation in MHETI.
-He served as one of the first Council Member of the Space Science under National Commission on Research Science and Technology.
+He served as one of the first Council Members of the Space Science under the National Commission on Research Science and Technology.
 A former Committee Member of the National Spatial Data Infrastructure under the Namibia Statistics Agency, the Land Tribunal Board member under the Ministry of Land Reform, and an Advisory Board Member of the Southern African Innovation Support Programme.
 He currently serves as a Space Council Member of the African Space Agency under Africa Union Commission, a Advisory Board Member of the Earth Observations for Sustainable Development Goals (EO4SDG) Initiative under the Group on Earth Observations, a Trustee and Board Member of the Sam Nujoma Marine and Coastal Resources Research Centre (SANUMARC), an Advisory Board Member of the Multidisciplinary Research Center of the University of Namibia, a Chairperson of the National Research Symposiums (MHETI), a Chairperson of the National Steering Committee on Research Outputs and Journal Accreditations (MHETI), the Founder and Chairperson of the Namibia Geographical Information Technologies, and the World College of Science and Innovation Pty Ltd.

 Algeria